 Table 8 exhibits the aerodynamic coefficients of lift and drag obtained by the problem of the blunt body, with structured discretization, to the reactive formulation.
-Both reactive formulations of thermal equilibrium and chemical non-equilibrium ([22]) and thermochemical non-equilibrium are considered in this comparison.
+Both reactive formulations of thermochemical non-equilibrium ([22]) with five and seven species are considered in this comparison.
 These coefficients are only due to the pressure term.
 The contribution of the friction term was not considered.